TarunSaranga/Tradebook/README.md

 ---

 # Data
-Stock data or any Financial data is a timeseries values in certain frequency interval.
-In this project two different frequency data are used.
-Google stock data with one day frequency has been downloaded from Yahoo Finance in csv form and preprocessed to convert into to the required form for this project.
-JustDial stock data with one minute frequency has been scraped from Kite (An online trading platform) in json format.
+Any kind of Financial data or stock data is a timeseries values within a certain frequency interval.
+In this project two different frequency data have been used.
+1. Google stock data with one day frequency, downloaded from Yahoo Finance in csv form and preprocessed to convert into to the required form for this project.
+2. JustDial stock data with one minute frequency has been scraped from Kite (An online trading platform) in json format.
 This is converted to csv and preprocessed to get required form.

-Stock data usually consists of Open, High, Low, Close and Volume Traded for a particular time period.
+Both the stock's data consists of Open, High, Low, Close and Volume Traded for a particular time period.
+The price data in this form is not very helpful for the intended purpose.
+Indicators are functions which take one or more of these price values to make a new insight into the behavior of the stock.
+The following three indicators are added during preprocessing to augment the data -

+Close/SMA
+: Close value and Simple Moving Average alone cannot give much information to act upon, but when combined, the ratio Close/SMA gives us the trend of the price moment reacting to even small changes.

+Bollinger Band Value
+: Bollinger Bands are two line drawn at two standard deviations apart.
+Upper band, Middle band, and Lower band.
+The Middle band is a moving average line.
+The BB value is the calculated using these three values as (UpperBand-LowerBand)/MiddleBand

+RSI
+: Relative Strength Index is a momentum index that indicates the magnitude of recent changes in the price that evaluate to over bought and over sold conditions.

+These indicators are calculated using TA-lib library.

-## Google
+## Google stock data
 ### Price Plot
 ![google_close](annotations/google_data_close.png)